 Description: This semester course introduces students to digital photography as a two-dimensional art form that combines traditional art methods with technology.
 The essentials of digital image making, digital camera techniques, basic photo-editing and alteration tools are stressed.
 Students will learn how to incorporate the elements and principles of design to create original photographic works of art.
 Students will explore methods that integrate the photographic print with other visual media.
-Though a DSLR or similar camera is preferred, the course is designed so that students may complete tasks on their Smart Phone Cameras and chromebooks.
-Course structure may change depending on CDC and Dutchess County pandemic guidelines
+The course fee covers software and printing costs.

-Course Name/#: Ceramics - 129 Grade Level: 11/12 Course Status: Elective Course Level: General Credit: .5 Multiplier: 1.00
+Course Name/#: Graphic Design - 133 Grade Level: 11-12 Course Status: Elective Course Level: General Credit: .5 Multiplier: 1.00 Fee: \$75 Prerequisite: None, though experience with computers and visual art are preferred.

-Prerequisite: None Fee: \$50.00